NATO nations ready to jointly respond to attacks in space

 Former President Donald Trump raised deep concern among U.S. allies, notably those bordering Russia like Estonia, Latvia, Lithuania and Poland, when he suggested that he might not rally to their side if they didn’t boost their defense budgets.

-Biden has been trying to reassure them since taking office and will use the summit as a formal opportunity to underline America’s commitment to its European allies and Canada.
+President Joe Biden has been trying to reassure them since taking office and has used the summit, his first at NATO, as a formal opportunity to underline America’s commitment to its European allies and Canada.

+Biden said Monday that Article 5 is “a sacred obligation” among allies.
+“I just want all of Europe to know that the United States is there,” he said.
+“The United States is there.”

 By LORNE COOK